warmana/cloudant-docs-fork/source/includes/basics/_index.md

 **Where do you send metrics and monitoring information?**
 <p>Metrics and monitoring information is sent to Cloudant through the tether.
 Without it, you could not properly maintain your local cluster.<p>

-*Is thick provision eager zeroed required?*
-<p>In order to ensure the highest possible performance for your database deployment, Cloudant requires that each virtual machine meet the following specifications.

-*	Set up VMs using a thick provision eager zeroed disk.
-*	Configure the infra-auxiliary VM and the three data partitions for the backup database VMs using thin provisioning.

-This configuration equals 7 TB thick and 21 TB thin virtual disks.
-Initially, you must prepare to use 8 TB virtual disk space out of the box.</p>

-*How much disk space will I need on day 1?*
-<p>Initially, you must prepare to use 8 TB virtual disk space out of the box.</p>

 **How is VMware clustering set up for Cloudant, Logmet, and Bluemix?**
 <p>Cloudant must be on a VMware cluster separate from Bluemix to prevent noisy neighbor
 problems.
 Logmet must be in the same cluster with Bluemix.</p>

-*Which versions of VMware are supported?*
-<p>Versions 5.5 and 6.0.</p>

 **How are VMs distributed across hosts?**
 <p>Cloudant determines which VMs deploy and on which hosts.
 The goal is to keep database nodes and
 load balancers separate, so if one host goes down, the cluster continues to operate.
 Research is in progress to  determine how to enable DRS with specific rules in order to keep VMs separated.</p>

-*Are there any network requirements specific to Cloudant?*
-<p>Yes.
-You must set the MTU to 9000 on the virtual switches.</p>

 **Does Cloudant feed logs to the QRadar deployment that is included with Bluemix Local?**
 <p>Yes.
 Cloudant sends `auth` and `auditd` logs to QRadar and stores them for 1 year.</p>